abdullah7x/fe-tiny-react-apps/README.md

 ## Background

 Following the conclusion of my bootcamp experience with Northcoders I realised I needed to keep my React, CSS, JavaScript, logical thinking and problem solving skills sharp.
 I also could not start a huge project as so much of my time is invested in job hunting and also in learning a new language.
-Therefore, I decided to make use of a repository that was created for us by the bootcamp to work on mini-apps each weekend.
+Therefore, I decided to make use of a repository that was created for us by the bootcamp to work on mini-apps.
 Due to time constraints, the focus of these apps is on functionality first and design second.

 So far, I have completed a to-do-list, noughts and crosses game and a calculator app.